CENG501-Projects/CENG501-Spring2022/Project_Rabaia_Mutlu/Readme.md

 # 1. Introduction

 In this report, the implementation of the study "From Label Smoothing to Label Relaxation, AAAI 2021" is presented.
-In the study, a new loss function called "Label Relaxation" is proposed as an alternative to the conventional "Label Smoothing", where it is performed on several networks using different datasets.
+In the study, a new loss function called "Label Relaxation" is proposed as an alternative to the conventional "Label Smoothing" loss, where it is performed on several networks using different datasets.
 Our goal is to create our own algorithm and reproduce the presented results.

 ## 1.1.
 Paper summary